Lima Memorial Health System Logo

 Anticonvulsant medicines are used to treat people with seizures or epilepsy.
 They work by causing changes in the electric signals in the brain.
 They work best for pain that is caused by nerve damage.

-These drugs may help some people whose long-term back pain has made it hard for them to work or pain that interferes with their daily activities.
+These medicines may help some people whose long-term back pain has made it hard for them to work or pain that interferes with their daily activities.
 They can also help relieve radiating pain that is common with back problems.

 Anticonvulsants most often used to treat chronic pain are: